$99 New Patient Exam + X-rays — no insurance required. Book Online ›

 Heat sensitivity that develops suddenly, especially in a tooth with a large old filling or a known crack, usually means the pulp is in late-stage inflammation or necrosis.
 Treatment: root canal in nearly all cases.
 Without intervention, the pulp will fully die and an abscess will eventually develop.

 If you have heat sensitivity in a specific tooth, especially if you can feel pressure or pulsing in that tooth, schedule an evaluation soon.
-See our root canal page and signs you need root canal blog post.
+See our painless root canal and signs you need root canal blog post.

 What to Try First (Home Care)